Butterfly Pea (Clitoria ternatea) Extract 30 ml

 Ethnobotany

-Traditionally, the Butterfly Pea flower is said to be ruled by the planet Venus and connected to the element of water, which gives it the attributes of love, emotion, serenity, and protection.
-In India, this flower is named after Hindu goddess, Aparajita, meaning one who cannot be conquered or defeated.
-It is is commonly offered during Puja rituals, which are daily rituals of ceremonial worship, that usually includes a brief offering to a god.
-In Thailand, this drink is called Anchan tea.
-Thai folklore tells us that a woman named Isra was taken on an adventure by a half woman half bird creature, called a Kinnari.
-The Kinnari showed her these flowers and instructed her to grow them and use them for healing.
-This flower is rich in history and myth, but has gained worldwide popularity mainly for its color changing properties.
+Traditionally, the Butterfly Pea flower is ruled by the planet Venus and connected to the element of water, which imbues it with qualities of love, emotion, serenity, and protection.
+In India, the flower is named after the Hindu goddess Aparajita, meaning "one who cannot be conquered or defeated."
+It is commonly offered during Puja rituals—daily ceremonies of ceremonial worship, which typically include a brief offering to a deity.

 History

-Ancient communities used the plant for health benefits and beautification properties.
-Now, the Butterfly Pea flower has many meanings in different countries.
-In Thailand, the story behind the tea comes from a woman named Isra, who was taken on an adventure by a half-woman half-bird creature, called a kinnari.
-The kinnari presented her with the flowers, instructing her to grow and use them for healing.
+Ancient communities used the Butterfly Pea flower for its health benefits and beautifying properties.
+Today, it holds various meanings in different cultures.
+In Thailand, the story behind the tea tells of a woman named Isra, who was taken on an adventure by a half-woman, half-bird creature called a Kinnari.
+The Kinnari presented her with the flowers, instructing her to cultivate and use them for healing.

-The cultural significance of the butterfly pea flower extends beyond its use in traditional medicine and drinks.
-In Thailand, the flower is used to make a traditional dessert called "khanom chan," which is a multi-layered, colorful dessert made with rice flour, coconut milk, and butterfly pea flower juice.
-The dessert is often served at weddings and other celebrations and is a symbol of good luck and prosperity.
-Furthermore, the butterfly pea flower has also been used as a natural dye for textiles and clothing in Southeast Asian countries.
+The cultural significance of the Butterfly Pea flower extends beyond traditional medicine and drinks.
+In Thailand, it is used to make "Khanom Chan," a multi-layered, colorful dessert made with rice flour, coconut milk, and Butterfly Pea flower juice.
+The dessert is often served at weddings and other celebrations and is considered a symbol of good luck and prosperity.
+Additionally, the Butterfly Pea flower has been used as a natural dye for textiles and clothing in Southeast Asian countries.

 Contra-Indications